-There are a range of services at LANNA, aimed to support students' classroom learning.
+There are a range of services at Lanna School, aimed to support students' classroom learning.
+Counselling, Learning Support and English Support all fall under the Student Support umbrella.

 Student Support Services Vision:

 Every student at Lanna International School Thailand will be supported in order to fulfil their own potential.